shambala001/hass-gkeep-sync/README.md

 ## Installation

-Add the `gkeep` folder and its contents to the `custom_components` folder in your Home Assistant configuration directory, and add the `gkeep` component to your `configuration.yaml` file.
+Add the `gkeep_sync` folder and its contents to the `custom_components` folder in your Home Assistant configuration directory, and add the `gkeep_sync` component to your `configuration.yaml` file.

 ### Example `configuration.yaml` entry